AMPW-german/G-Effects-Reaffected/README.md

 a kerbal piloting a plane upside down on a circular trajectory.
 Kerbal's specialization also affects how much he can stand.

-**IMPORTANT**
+**IMPORTANT**<br/>
-Currently a simple picture is used as an overlay which affects the entire KSP window, including the UI.
+Currently a simple picture is used as an overlay which affects the entire KSP window, including the UI (the ui of some mods may be unaffected).<br/>
-Until I figured out how to use the shader correctly (not my main priority) it'll stay that way.
+Until I figured out how to use the shader correctly (not my main priority) it'll stay that way.<br/>
+I don't know much about g-effects currently but Sers default config feels unrealistic, my personel recommended settings are included.<br/>
+If you know more about this topic feel free to contact me to help me improve this mod.

 **Installation:**